JingShing-Python/Python-Voice-Order/README.md

 ## Ver1.4.1 Add equation module
 * Add ```dialogue_section.equation```

+## Ver1.5 Make module import even easier
+* shorten the module import by using exec and dict

 ## To do list
 * More calculate option
   - [ ] equation calculate(方程式計算)